MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ---
-title:
+title: Authenticate with Azure using Azure Identity
-description: An overview of the Azure SDK for Java concepts related to authenticating applications hosted within Azure ms.date: 01/06/2021 ms.topic: conceptual ms.custom: devx-track-java
+description: An overview of the Azure SDK authentication and identity functionality ms.date: 01/06/2021 ms.topic: conceptual ms.custom: devx-track-java